Today we have the recipe for a one-pot (maybe using this dutch oven?) sweet potato chili.

-Truly, she can’t be blamed.
-This chili is sweet and spicy, warm and fresh, and chock full of nutrients that make your body feel taken care of.
-It also takes only a little over half an hour to make.
+This recipe is a great variation of your favorite chili, and very family-friendly (no kidney beans!)
+It’s a chili that’s sweet and spicy, warm and fresh, and chock full of nutrients that make your body feel taken care of.
+A little over half an hour is all it takes to make this meal.
 Fast, fresh and simple.
-It reminds me of my grandma’s chili but with a fresh, new update.
-Kid’s love the mild sweetness of sweet potatoes (have you tried sweet potato fries? kids love them!) and YOU’ll love the nutrients of sweet potatoes.
+It will remind you of your grandma’s chili but with a fresh, delicious, new update.
+Kid’s love the mild sweetness of sweet potatoes (have you tried sweet potato fries with your kiddos?
+They’ll love them!) and you’ll love the nutrients that come in the sweet potatoes.

-I serve this chili with sliced avocado, sour cream, and cilantro every time.
+Serving this chili with sliced avocado, sour cream, and cilantro is the best way to have it.
 In my opinion, the toppings are mandatory.
 The silky avocado, tangy sour cream, and flavorful cilantro are the PERFECT topping to this chili.

 Having a chili “topping bar” is the best way to get kids to gobble up any chili recipe.
 Make the basic recipe and set out bowls of toppings.
 They add their favorites and YOU don’t have to worry about picky eaters-score!

 - 1 pound ground beef or turkey

 - 1 1/2 tablespoon oil